 Any other relevant high school qualifications will also be considered.

-Each application is assessed on an individual basis, with the final decision made at the discretion of Liverpool John Moores University.
+Each application is assessed on an individual basis, with the final decision made at the discretion of University of London (UOL).